dynverse/dynguidelines/README.md

   - Fix `get_questions()`: Remove accidental reliance on list name autocompletion, which has been removed from R.

+#### Minor changes

+  - Migrate from Travis CI to Github Actions for CMD check and codecov, not yet for automated deployment.

 ### Recent changes in dynguidelines 1.0 (29-03-2019)

 #### Minor changes